• Skip to main content

 At this point, you can choose to leave all of the pieces separate—creating an interactive piece that you can stack and unstack—or sew them together for a more permanent display.

-free crochet smore amigurumi pattern tutorial demonstration of how the chocolate and graham crackers should look
+free crochet s'more amigurumi tutorial of how the finished chocolate and graham crackers should look

 To sew them together, stack all 4 pieces into a s’more formation (from bottom to top: graham cracker, chocolate, marshmallow, graham cracker).